kuu/Kontainer/README.md

 $ npm install babel-plugin-transform-kontainer-js
 ```

-Put a .babelrc file in your project dir.
+Put a .babelrc file in the source directories that contain JSX.

 ```js
 {